Diabetes risk factors

 That’s why it’s very important to know the risk factors and find out your risk, so you can do something about it.

-- You have ever had high blood pressure, a heart attack or a stroke
+- you’ve ever had a heart attack or a stroke

-- If you're a woman and you've had gestational diabetes or given birth to a baby over 10 pounds
+- you’re a woman who’s had polycystic ovaries, gestational diabetes, or a baby weighing over 10 pounds.